Last Updated on July 22, 2022

 CoinJar is one of the longest-running crypto exchanges in Australia and has an international presence.
 It’s a simple exchange for beginner crypto traders to start on with competitive fees and many trading features.

-One of the main drawbacks of CoinJar is the lack of altcoin support.
+I think one of the main drawbacks of CoinJar is the lack of altcoin support.
 CoinJar doesn’t have support for a huge range of Cryptocurrencies but is working on adding more regularly.
-CoinJar is a great fiat gateway and lets you purchase crypto with AUD or GBP (other fiat currencies will be converted) via PayID, BPAY, or by making a Blueshyft cash deposit.
+CoinJar is a great fiat gateway and lets you purchase crypto with AUD or GBP (other fiat currencies will be converted) via PayID, or by making a Blueshyft cash deposit.

 As far as fees are concerned, CoinJar has been known to have quite large spreads compared to our most recommended exchange Swyftx.
 Like CoinSpot, the platform charges a flat fee of 1%.
 Trading fees on their actual exchange differ for makers and takers based on their 30-day trading volume with the highest fee being 0.1% for makers and a flat 0% for takers.
 What makes CoinJar special is the innovativeness of its team.
 So far, they’ve launched numerous solutions to make crypto trading easier for both retail and institutional traders.

-For example, their newest feature is CoinJar Swipe, the first Australian digital currency EFTPOS card!
+For example, I really like their newest feature, CoinJar Swipe, it’s the first Australian digital currency EFTPOS card!
 You can use this card all around the country to purchase goods with your CoinJar balance or withdraw money from an ATM.

 - A beginner-friendly platform supported by a functional mobile app